-Personality profiling is a tool you can use to become more in tune with your inner self and the things that make you tick.
+Personality profiling is a tool you can use to become more in tune with your inner self, your behaviour and the things that make you tick.
 You can do it online too, for free.

 You might wonder why you’d need to do a test to tell you what you’re like.
 You know yourself better than anybody, right?
 Perhaps.
-But if you could do a free test that explains your natural leanings and you could get a clearer insight into your personality, then why wouldn’t you?
+But if you could do a free questionnaire that explains your natural leanings and you could get a clearer insight into your personality and your behaviour, then why wouldn’t you?

 Personality profiling has helped me to focus on the positive aspects of my personality and to accept my flaws a little more.
 It’s also helped me to negotiate difficult personalities in the workplace and it’s assisted me when it comes to seeking out the things (and the people) that make me tick.